GGP1/kure/README.md

 ### Sessions

 The session command is, essentially, a wrapper of the **root** command and all its subcommands, with the difference that it doesn't exit after executing them.

 This makes sessions great for executing multiple commands passing the master password only **once**, as explained in [master password](#master-password), this is completely secure.

-To start a session use `kure session`.
-Here's its [documentation](/docs/commands/session.md).
+To start a session use [`kure session`](/docs/commands/session.md).

 ### Two-factor authentication